webplatform/docs/dom/Event/errorupdate/index.md

 }}
 {{Notes_Section
 |Notes====Remarks===
-Executes any error handling associated with the event.
 To invoke this event, do one of the following:
 *Cause the [[dom/Event/beforeupdate|'''onbeforeupdate''']] event to fire and cancel the data transfer.